-The Honors notation, used with both the Letter Grade and Pass/Fail grading options, indicates the highest mastery of a course's academic requirements; regular and constructive engagement with the material, professor and peers; timely assignment completion; ability to apply material to real world contexts; and exemplary demonstration of United's values.
 The application of these criteria towards determination of honors is subject to faculty discretion as to what is appropriate and applicable to the particular course as well as to any approved student accommodations due to a disability.
 The Honors notation does not apply to independent study or CPE Internship courses.
 Students who receive two or more Honors grades in a single academic term will receive a commendation from the Dean's Office.